 The first cars with airbags rolled off the assembly line in the early 1970s.
 These were first fitted in Oldsmobile Toronados and eventually other US-built cars.
 Although the technology was primitive, the results (kind of) proved a success and definitely showed potential.

-6: As the passenger comes into contact with the airbag, air is pushed out of small holes in the airbag.
-This gives it the ‘shock absorbing’ affect that saves lives.
+6. As the passenger comes into contact with the airbag, the air is pushed out of small holes in the airbag.
+This gives it the ‘shock-absorbing’ effect that saves lives.

 Is Your Airbag Safe?

-All airbags have the potential to cause harm.
-One way is if something gets caught between a passenger and the airbag, a phone for example.
+All airbags have the potential to cause harm, for example, something gets caught between a passenger and the airbag.
 When this happens, instead of the soft, impact-absorbing airbag fabric touching the passenger, it’s a phone or other object.

 Another way airbags can cause harm is hot gas – this is an issue with defective airbags.
 Airbag technology has significantly improved and this is an extremely rare occurrence.